Your ecommerce marketing checklist and calendar for the 2019 holiday shopping season

 Balancing the books over the holiday season can be a challenge.
 Ad prices are higher and shoppers are looking for discounts.
 If you’re not careful, you could end up paying loads in ads to sell products with smaller margins – not a great combination.
 So look for any of your products that have especially big margins.
 They will enable you to offer an attractive discount, spend a bit on marketing, and still make a healthy profit.

 Finally, consider products for upselling and cross selling, or for use as free gifts to encourage higher spending.
 Alongside your main target product you should be considering which accessories or complementary products you can tempt your shoppers with.
+Tools like Tagalys helps you to promote selective products based on your sales/business requirements.
+If you are running a sales countdown you can also use the tool to schedule the product promotions.

 3. Define discount strategy